 Sunny Sequim shines with small town charm.
 Located under a patch of blue sky, it’s one of the driest places in western Washington (less than 16 inches of annual rainfall).
 With the Olympic Mountains to the south and the Strait of Juan de Fuca to the North, outdoor enthusiasts are surrounded by natural beauty.
+Here are the highlights to plan during your Sequim vacation.

 We explored the area and found there’s plenty to do here from hiking, cycling, golfing, sailing, fishing, kayaking, whale and bird watching.
 With a population of 7,000, this friendly town hosts a weekly Friday Art Walk, Farmer’s Market, Music in the Park and festivals throughout the year including the largest Lavender Festival in North America.